Visit the Wake Forest University Admissions web page for full details on how to apply to Wake Forest.

 |AP Physics C

 Electricity & Magnetism

 |6 or 7||4||PHY 111||PHY 114|

 *If the student has credit for both PHY 111/113 AND 114, then they should register for PHY 215.

 Wake Forest divisional credit is not given for any AP, IB, or A-level exams.

 Note that credit will not be given for both PHY 111 and PHY 113.
-If a student with PHY 111 credit takes PHY 114 and successfully completes it here at Wake Forest with a grade of C or better, we will then change PHY 111 credit to PHY 113 credit.
-This is needed in some cases for our premed students, and is helpful for our majors.
+If a student with PHY 111 credit takes PHY 114 and successfully completes it here at Wake Forest with a grade of C or better, we will then, upon request, change PHY 111 credit to PHY 113 credit.
+This is needed in some cases for our pre-health professions students, and can be helpful for our majors.

 The complete listing of AP credit and IB credit that is available at Wake Forest in all disciplines can be found at the following link for the Registrars’ Office: https://registrar.wfu.edu/ap-ib/ .